offbynull/learn/Bioinformatics/input/input.md

 This algorithm begins by constructing a motif matrix where the only member_MOTIF is a k-mer picked from the first sequence.
 From there, it goes through the k-mers in the ...

- 1. second sequence to find the one that has the highest match probability to the motif matrix and adds it as a member_MOTIF to to the motif matrix.
+ 1. second sequence to find the one that has the highest match probability to the motif matrix and adds it as a member_MOTIF to the motif matrix.
- 2. third sequence to find the one that has the highest match probability to the motif matrix and adds it as a member_MOTIF to to the motif matrix.
+ 2. third sequence to find the one that has the highest match probability to the motif matrix and adds it as a member_MOTIF to the motif matrix.
- 3. fourth sequence to find the one that has the highest match probability to the motif matrix and adds it as a member_MOTIF to to the motif matrix.
+ 3. fourth sequence to find the one that has the highest match probability to the motif matrix and adds it as a member_MOTIF to the motif matrix.
  4. ...

 This process repeats once for every k-mer in the first sequence.
 Each repetition produces a motif matrix.
 Of all the motif matrices built, the one with the lowest score is selected.